 - Non contact sports e.g. swimming, golf, cycling, rollerblading, skateboarding

 - Running (sprint, long distance, jogging, and marathons)

 - Scuba diving (maximum depth of 30 meters) under 14 days

 - Water activities e.g. canoeing, water polo, water skiing, white/black water rafting (grades 1-4), windsurfing, yachting, snorkeling

 Based on on-the-job fatalities, the following are considered some of the most dangerous occupations according to the Bureau of Labor Statistics.
-These professions are likely to cause an increase in health insurance premiums or altogether rejection of coverage.
-According to one health insurance broker, a construction worker applying for a plan with their firm was rated up about $25 per month.
+These professions were likely to cause an increase in health insurance premiums or altogether rejection of coverage before the Affordable Care Act reformed the underwriting process.
+According to one health insurance broker, a construction worker applying for a plan with their firm was rated up about $25 per month before this occurred.

 - Fishers and related fishing workers

 - Farmers and ranchers

 - Drivers/sales workers and truck drivers